yashmanne/Wildfire-Analysis/README.md

 # Analysis of Wildfire Impact on Redmond, OR

 The goal of this work is to explore the impact of wildfires on Redmond, Oregon.
-Specifically, we will be looking at the wildfire prevalence & air quality as a way to measure the smoke impacts over the past 60 years.
+This project focused on the healthcare impact of wildfires on Redmond, OR, Deschutes County, and the greater Oregon area.
+Specifically, I investigated the respiratory health of citizens by tracking the county-level premature mortality rate, asthma-related hospitalizations, and COPD-related hospitalizations from 2000–2021.
+Additionally, I investigated the prevalence, incidence, and mortality of chronic respiratory illnesses at the state level.
+By combining data from both the state & country levels, I approximated the impact on the city itself without city-specific data resolution.
+I found that the rates of occurrence for asthma, COPD, and all chronic respiratory conditions have increased over the past 30 years and are expected to continue increasing significantly over the next 30 years.
+This follows what I expected and it is in line with my initial expectation that more smoke exposure will lead to more respiratory illnesses.
+Surprisingly, I see that the county’s premature mortality rate and asthma/COPD hospitalization rates have steadily dropped and are projected to drop in the future.
+I hypothesize that this is likely due to advances in modern medicine & a better medical infrastructure in Redmond.
+In my analysis, I validate a link between the respiratory health of a city and the smoke effect of wildfires but can’t validate the effect size.

 A secondary goal of this work is to develop the reproducibility & professionalism skills required for real-world data-driven analysis as part of the Fall 2023 DATA 512 course at the University of Washington.

 ## Data Sources